 About the course director

-Dr Johns trained at the National Hospital for Neurology and Neurosurgery (Queen Square, London) and the UCL Institute of Neurology and is currently a consultant neuropathologist at St George's University Hospitals NHS Foundation Trust and a senior lecturer in neuroanatomy at St George's, University of London.
+Dr Johns trained at the National Hospital for Neurology and Neurosurgery (Queen Square, London) and the UCL Institute of Neurology and is currently a Consultant Neuropathologist at St George's University Hospitals NHS Foundation Trust and an Honorary Reader in Clinical Neuroanatomy at St George's, University of London.

 Clinical Neuroscience: An Illustrated Colour Text, 1e